Imran4424/iOS-InterviewQuestions/Swift.md

         print("No middle name provided.")
     }

-    // You cannot use 'name' here.
+    // we cannot use 'name' here.
     print("Process finished.")
 }
 ```